lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

     EMESH= nz 0 emin emax Im-z [... + possible args for layer geometry.]
            Im-z is the (constant) imaginary component.

-This mode is generally not recommended for self-consistent cycles because the GF has a lot of structure close to the real axis (small Im-z), while shifting off the real axis introduces errors.
+This mode is generally not recommended for self-consistent cycles because the GF has a lot of structure close to the real axis (small $${\rm Im}\, z$$), while shifting off the real axis introduces errors.
 It is used, however, in other contexts, e.g. transport.

 **mode=10**: a Gaussian quadrature on an ellipse.